getvero/vero/README.markdown

 API will assume that if an "id" is not present that it should use "email" as the "id".

-If the user's email address is stored under a different field, you can do the following:
+If the user's email address is stored under a different field, you can do the
+following:

     # app/models/user.rb
     class User < ActiveRecord::Base
       include Vero::Trackable
-      trackable :email
+      trackable :id, :email

       def email; self.primary_contact; end
     end

-Finally, you can track multiple properties stored in a Hash by doing the following:
+Finally, you can track multiple properties stored in a Hash by doing the
+following:

     # app/models/user.rb
     class User < ActiveRecord::Base
       include Vero::Trackable
-      trackable :email, {:extras => :properties}
+      trackable :id, :email, {:extras => :properties}

       def email; self.primary_contact; end